A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Introduction

-To this end, we define a many-sorted variant of $\GLP$, denoted by $\msGLP$, which has variables of sort $n$, for every $n \geq 0$.
-Substitution in this logic is required to respect the sorts of variables.
-Our main result is a Solovay-style arithmetical completeness theorem for $\msGLP$, i.e., for any sound and axiomatizable extension $T$ of $\PA$ we have
+The present paper considers the most direct approach to incorporating the stratification into the syntactic framework where the propositional variables are assigned ``rigid'' sorts (types), for every $n \geq 0$, and are understood as ranging over the classes of arithmetical $\Pi_{n+1}$-sentences.
+The corresponding many-sorted variant of $\GLP$ will be denoted by $\msGLP$.
+Substitution in this logic is required to respect the sorts of variables.\footnote{Thus, strictly speaking, our treatment does not yield a logic in the usual sense, since it is not closed under unrestricted substitutions.
+However, we shall use this term without further concern.} Our main result is a Solovay-style arithmetical completeness theorem for $\msGLP$, i.e., for any sound and axiomatizable extension $T$ of $\PA$ we have

 where $\vec{p}$ are all propositional variables from $\varphi(\vec{p})$ and a quantifier binding such a variable of sort $n$ only ranges over elements from $P_n$.
 In particular, we show that the principle of \emph{$\Sigma_{n+1}$-completeness},